izhank216/Node-File-Manager/README.md

 Now nfm is available as a global command.

-🔒 Note: restore health and refresh are intentionally locked to run only inside nfm_home/bin for security reasons.
+🔒 Note: restore health and refresh are intentionally locked to run only inside nfm_home/bin for safety.